Canon 7D II vs Fujifilm XP130

 Studio photographers will appreciate that the Canon 7D II (unlike the XP130) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the XP130 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XP130 was succeeded by the Fujifilm XP140.
+Both the 7D Mark II and the XP130 have been discontinued, but can regularly be found used on ebay.
+The XP130 was replaced by the Fujifilm XP140, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon 7D II better than the Fujifilm XP130 or vice versa?
 The listing below highlights the relative strengths of the two models.